 With this blog I would like to bring a true mystery to the attention of the art world – showing that one of the all time masters of art was, in fact, a con man.

 First things first: this is the famous artist Vincent Van Gogh,

 He lived in the south of France, and he made a number of paintings of tiny, almost microscopic horse-and-buggy on a mammoth drawbridge, just outside of the city of Arles:

 He did this paintings in the late 1800’s.
 Sadly, the Germans destroyed this bridge, along with many others, during World War II.
-But thankfully for tourists, a “fake drawbridge” has been built to take its place.
+But thankfully for tourists, a “bogus drawbridge” has been built to take its place.
 It is NOT easy to reach – well off the beaten path – so if you ever get here chances are, you’ll be the only one here to be looking at it!

 But now we get to the fun bit – unless you are an art historian, in which you might find my opinion on this to be offensive if not downright hypostasy.

-If you compare the tiny size of this fake bridge to that of the monster size drawbridge in his paintings, Van Gogh has grossly overestimated the size of the bridge – or else grossly underestimated the size of the horse-and-buggy crossing it.
+If you compare the tiny size of this bogus bridge to that of the monster size drawbridge in his paintings, Van Gogh has grossly overestimated the size of the bridge – or else grossly underestimated the size of the horse-and-buggy crossing it.
 In both cases he made a gross error – and I find it amazing the public has not spotted this egregious error until now!